Transaminases are enzymes essential to liver cells.

 But this rise can also reveal a more serious illness like:

-- viral hepatitis, hepatitis B or C, a viral infection that can become chronic
+- viral hepatitis, hepatitis B or C, viral infection that can become chronic

 - fatty liver, an accumulation of triglycerides in the liver